PTE Guide

 Verify rescore policy with Pearson

 Rescore eligibility, turnaround time, and fee can change.
-Pearson PTE Academic is fully AI-scored; the rescore process re-runs the AI model on your stored response.
-Confirm the current policy and fee on the official Pearson support page before requesting:
+Under the current policy a human expert rescores your entire test and the new score replaces the old one.
+Confirm the current policy and fee on the official Pearson rescore policy page before requesting:

 Last fact-checked 2026-05-08 against official sources (Pearson PTE, Department of Home Affairs, AHPRA, IRCC, AITSL).
 Test fees, score thresholds, and immigration rules can change at any time — always confirm the latest details on the relevant official website before booking or applying.